5 Questions Unmarried Couples Should Ask Before Buying A House

-Buying a home is a major commitment.
-Therefore, before you begin searching for a home, you should compare mortgage options and determine who is applying for the mortgage.
-Unmarried couples will apply for a mortgage as individuals.
-This means the partner with the stronger financials and credit score may want to purchase the home to get better mortgage terms and interest rates.
+Buying a house is a major commitment.
+Before you begin searching for a home, you should compare mortgage options and determine who is applying for the mortgage.
+Because unmarried couples would apply for a mortgage as individuals, the partner with the stronger financials and credit score may want to purchase the home to get better mortgage terms and interest rates.

-To decide who should apply for the mortgage, you may want to review each other’s credit score, debt-to-income ratio, income, employment status, and additional assets.
-For instance, most lenders require a credit score of at least 580, but having a credit score of at least 620 may give you better options.
+Before applying for the mortgage, review each other’s credit score, debt-to-income ratio (DTI), income, employment status and any additional assets.
+For instance, most mortgage lenders require a credit score of at least 580 to qualify for a home loan, but a credit score of at least 620 may give you better options.
 If one partner has a credit score higher than 620, they may qualify for better terms and interest rates.
-By qualifying for the best rates and terms, you can save money on interest throughout your loan repayment.
+By qualifying for the best rates and terms, you can save money on interest throughout your loan repayment term.

-Some lenders may allow both parties to apply for a mortgage together.
-This may help you and your partner qualify for a larger mortgage since you’re combining two incomes.
-However, if one partner has a weak credit score, the lender may base their lending decision on the lower credit score.
-In this case, it might be best for one party to apply for a mortgage.
+Some lenders allow both partners to apply for a mortgage together.
+This may help you and your partner qualify for a larger mortgage because your incomes are combined.
+If one partner has a weak credit score, the lender may base their lending decision on the lower credit score.
+In this case, it might be best for one partner to apply for the mortgage.

 Your title provides proof of ownership and a physical description of the property.
-It may also contain the liens on your property that might allow others to have a claim to it in certain situations.
+It may also include liens on your property that allow others to have a claim on the property in certain situations.
 For instance, your lender will have a lien on your title until the mortgage is repaid in full.

 There are several ways to hold the title of your new home.
 The way the title is worded can impact the way ownership is transferred as well as your rights to transfer ownership.
 Here are some options:

-- Sole ownership: If one partner wants to own the property outright, they may decide to select sole ownership.
+- Sole ownership: If one partner wants to own the property outright, they may select sole ownership.

 - Joint tenancy: If you and your partner want equal shares of the property, you may want joint tenancy created under a single instrument with the right of survivorship.
-This means that upon the death of one partner, the survivor receives the deceased’s share (half) of the property.
+This means that upon the death of a partner, the surviving partner will receive the deceased partner’s share (half) of the property.

-- Tenants in common: Under tenancy in common, the co-owners own undivided interest or equal rights to enjoy the property during their lives.
-This differs from joint tenancy because tenants in common hold titles individually for their share of the property and can dispose of or will their individual ownership.
-But unlike joint tenancy, there is no right of survivorship and no other tenant is entitled to receive the decedent’s share of the property.
-Instead, the property goes to the decedent’s heirs.
+- Tenants in common: Under tenancy in common, the co-owners enjoy undivided interest or equal rights to the entire Tenancy in common differs from joint tenancy because tenants in common hold individual titles for their share of the property and can dispose of it or have an heir inherit their ownership share.

 - Trust: A living trust of real property holds legal and equitable title to the real estate.
-The trustee holds the title for the trustor/beneficiary who retains all management rights and responsibilities.
+The trustee holds the title for the trustor (aka beneficiary) who retains all management rights and responsibilities.

-When couples live together, married or not, they most likely will accumulate equity.
+When couples live together, married or not, they will most likely accumulate equity.
 But, unlike married couples, unmarried couples may not have the same property protections.
-Because of this, it’s wise for a couple to create a cohabitation property agreement with their attorney.
-This agreement will outline who owns what, and what will happen in the event the couple chooses to separate.
+Because of this, it’s wise for a couple to draw up a cohabitation property agreement with their attorney.
+The agreement will outline who owns what and what happens if a couple separates.

-- Type of ownership on the title and deed
+- The type of ownership on the title and deed

 - How income and expenses are shared